kanaka/mal/README.md

 ## Description

-Mal is an interpreter for a subset of the Clojure programming language.
-Mal is implemented from scratch in 19 different languages:
+Mal is an Clojure inspired Lisp interpreter.

+Mal is implemented in 20 different languages:

 * Bash shell
 * C